-The two other recognized classifications are:
+The other recognized classifications are:

 - Transient: A student enrolled in another accredited college or university temporarily attending Point University.
 Such enrollment is limited to one semester. - Audit: A student enrolled in a regular credit course, but not receiving University credit or a grade.
-Such a student may not transfer from audit to credit or vice versa except during the drop/add period and with the permission of the professor and the Registrar.
+Such a student may not transfer from audit to credit or vice versa except during the drop/add period and with the permission of the professor and the Registrar. - Dual Credit Enrollment (DCE): Qualified high school students are enrolled as dual credit enrollment students (also known as "joint enrollment") on the main campus in West Point and at other off-site locations.
+The student's enrollment at Point must be with the advisement of the student's high school guidance counselor and is usually coordinated with the prescribed graduation requirements of that high school. - Move on When Ready (MOWR): MOWR students are dual credit enrolled at Point University and a participating eligible high school or home study program in Georgia, to whom Georgia provides MOWR scholarships (see page 14 for eligibility criteria).